alexpate/www/readme.md

 Want to use this site locally?

 - `git clone` the repo somewhere safe
-- Run `bundle install` to fetch dependencies
+- Run `bundle install && npm install`*
-- To serve the site, `jekyll serve`
+- To serve the site, `gulp`
-- The site should now be running at http://127.0.0.1:4000
+- The site should now be running at http://localhost:4000

+I prefer to bypass Jekyll's built in asset pipeline, and use Gulp.

 ## Say hello!
 Feel free to say hello over on twitter [@alexjpate](http://twitter.com/alexjpate).